Xi's trusted 'firefighter' lieutenant becomes China's vice president

 But any effort by China to elevate formal exchanges with the United States on tricky trade issues, for example from a cabinet to vice presidential level, would require the White House's consent too.
 Wang also speaks no English.

-China has been trying to head off a trade war with the United States, sending envoys to Washington in recent weeks, including Xi's top economic advisor Liu He.
+China has been trying to head off a trade war with the United States, sending envoys to Washington in recent weeks, including Xi's top economic adviser, Liu He.

 U.S. President Donald Trump is seeking to impose tariffs on up to $60 billion of Chinese imports and will target the technology and telecommunications sectors, two people who had discussed the issue with the Trump administration said this week.